ronhombre/KyberKotlin/README.md

 This is a 100% Kotlin Multiplatform implementation of ML-KEM Final with super fast optimizations.
 It depends on [KeccakKotlin](https://github.com/ronhombre/KeccakKotlin) and [secure-random](https://github.com/KotlinCrypto/secure-random) Kotlin libraries in order to implement SHA3, SHAKE, and
 Secure Random within the library.

+> [!NOTE]
+> Version 2.0.1 brings astounding performance improvements by updating the underlying KeccakKotlin library to 2.0.1.
+The
+> memory allocations during JVMBenchmark was initially at 275.57GB(2.0.0) and it brought it down to 53.88GB(2.0.1); All
+> thanks to my full control over KeccakKotlin which gave me the freedom to optimize it ridiculously to bring my
+> implementation closer to native speeds.
+It also sped up the speed a little bit.
+Not too much but it's significant for
+> millions of kyber operations.
+(Profiling done using IntelliJ Profiler on Windows 11)

 ## Capabilities
 * Key Generation (512, 768, 1024)